School sex complaints to federal agency rise _ and languish

-Hector and Itza Ayala sat in a conference room at Houston's prestigious high school for the performing arts, clutching a document they hoped would force administrators to investigate their 15-year-old daughter's claim of a classroom sex assault.
+Hector and Itza Ayala sat in a conference room at Houston's prestigious performing arts high school, clutching a document they hoped would force administrators to investigate their 15-year-old daughter's claim of a classroom sex assault.

 "As I read more and more," she said, "I thought, 'This is exactly what happened, this is exactly what they're not doing.
 Somebody can help me!'"

-Three years earlier, the office had issued detailed guidance on what schools must do upon receiving reports of student sexual violence in K-12 schools.
-An elaboration on years of legal and regulatory precedents, the guidance specified that a police investigation did not absolve a school from conducting its own review of whether a student's right to an education free of sex discrimination had been violated.
+In 2011, the OCR had issued guidelines specifying that K-12 schools, along with colleges and universities, must conduct their own investigations of student sexual violence and take "immediate action" to prevent it or address its effects.

-That 2011 guidance triggered a conservative backlash but also a rise in the number of sexual violence complaints reaching OCR, as the office is commonly known.
+The guidance triggered a conservative backlash but also a rise in the number of sexual violence complaints reaching OCR.
 It did not, however, lead to widespread reforms.

 Short-staffed, underfunded and under fire, the office became a victim of its own success as it struggled to investigate the increase in complaints and hold school districts accountable.
 An Associated Press analysis of OCR records found that only about one in 10 sexual violence complaints against elementary and secondary schools led to improvements.
 And nearly half of all such cases remain unresolved — the Ayalas' among them.